WAS - SCL

 The average price of all round-trip flights from Washington, D.C. to Santiago clicked on KAYAK for each day over the last 12 months.

-When flying from Washington, D.C. to Santiago, you should consider leaving on a Monday and avoid Tuesdays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Sundays and the most expensive ones on Saturdays.
+When flying from Washington, D.C. to Santiago, you should consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
+For your return to Washington, D.C., you’ll find the best rates on Saturdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Washington, D.C. to Santiago?